11 Types of Scorpions for Pets

 by Tjflex2 is licensed under CC BY-NC-ND 2.0

-The Giant Desert Hairy Scorpion is another popular species of Scorpion kept as a pet.
+The Giant Desert Hairy Scorpion is another popular species of Scorpion that is kept as a pet.

-This species can be found in the southwestern regions of the United States, and they are known for their large size and intimidating appearance.
+This species is found in the southwestern regions of the United States and is known for its large size and intimidating appearance.

 They are also commonly called the Arizona Desert Scorpion or the Giant Hairy Scorpion.

-One of the Giant Desert Hairy Scorpion’s most unique features is the fur-like hair covering their bodies.
+One of the most unique features of the Giant Desert Hairy Scorpion is the fur-like hair covering their bodies.

 These hairs give them a distinctive appearance and serve as a sensory tool that helps them detect their prey and predators.